Gareth trained at the Central School of Speech & Drama in theatre design.

 Gareth Fry is an award winning sound designer best known for creating work for leading UK theatre directors such as John Tiffany, Complicite's Simon McBurney, Sacha Wares and Katie Mitchell.
 He has also designed a number of events and exhibitions, from the V&A’s landmark David Bowie Is exhibition, to being asked by Danny Boyle to design the sound effects for the Opening Ceremony of the 2012 Olympic Games.

-Awards include a Special Tony Award for his design of The Encounter, for which he also received an Evening Standard Award, a Drama Desk Award and a Helpmann Award; and three Olivier Awards for best sound design, for Harry Potter And The Cursed Child, Black Watch and Waves.
+Awards include a Special Tony Award for the sound design of The Encounter, for which he (and co-designer Pete Malkin) also received an Evening Standard Award, a Drama Desk Award and a Helpmann Award; and three Olivier Awards for best sound design, for Harry Potter And The Cursed Child, Black Watch and Waves.
 He has also received a Helpmann Award for Black Watch and an IRNE award for Wild Swans.

 He is a specialist in the use of binaural sound, being involved in a number of theatre productions, VR, exhibitions and advertising campaigns.